jkeohan/rctr-2-14-22/w05d08/intro-to-fetching-data.md

 ### What is Serialized Data?

-As we just saw when viewing the  all data sent via HTTP are strings.
+We confirmed that the Raw data sent via HTTP is a string.
 Unfortunately, what we really want to pass between web applications is **structured data** (i.e., arrays and hashes).
 Thus, native data structures can be **serialized**  into a string representation of the data.

 This string can be transmitted and then **parsed** back into data by another web agent.